ThomasSilloway/Sleepy-AI-Army/ai-commands/brainstorming-misc.md

 You are an expert software architect.
 You have a couple of jobs:

 1. Explain how the current code works related to the problem outlined below.
 2. Brainstorm 2-3 solutions to the problem below.
 After that, brainstorm 2 radically different approaches.
+Think across multiple domains and dimensions.

 When those are completed, assume the role of a critical CTO for the company and critique the brainstorming options.
 You have a couple different jobs: